JujuAdams/PictureFrame/README.md

 You can then apply these values yourself, or call `PfApply()` to have PictureFrame take care of it for you.
 Alternatively, you can call `PfCalculate()` and manage the pipeline yourself using the output.

-PictureFrame uses the following input parameters:
+PictureFrame uses the following input constraints:
 - Camera minimum width/height (the "safe area")
 - Camera maximum width/height
 - Camera overscan size (useful for smoothing pixel perfect camera movement)